NateWebb03/ffdw-website/content/blog/ffdw-and-sacred-stacks-building-community-with-decentralized-tools.md

 ---
 tags: []
-title: 'FDW and Sacred Stacks: Building Community with Decentralized Tools'
+title: 'FFDW and Sacred Stacks: Building Community with Decentralized Tools'
 date: 2023-05-30
 author: ''
 description: 'Can decentralization really help build community?
 And how can healthier social relations emerge around our technology, particularly in terms of self-governance, autonomy, and accessibility? '